GoodDay360/Ego-Mind/README.md

 - Add chat for user to communicate with each other
 - Support more OS Platform
 # Please read
 Keep it in mind that this program is still in beta.
-If you found any unexpected error/bugs, please report it to us at our [Discord](https://discord.gg/jQebZhZ) Server by create tickets or sent it via my Gmail: sopheachhem31@gmail.com.
+If you found any unexpected error/bugs, please report it at [Issues](https://github.com/GoodDay360/Ego-Mind/issues)